taolson/Admiran/doc/Language.md

 ### Unboxed `Word#` Literals

-Miranda2 also provides access to raw, unboxed, 64-bit `word#` values, for use in interfacing to low-level built-in functions, or to write performance-tuned functions without boxing / unboxing overhead.
+Admiran also provides access to raw, unboxed, 64-bit `word#` values, for use in interfacing to low-level built-in functions, or to write performance-tuned functions without boxing / unboxing overhead.

 Integer `word#` values are written as an integer literal immediately followed by a '#', e.g. `42#`.